 Cast iron pans to date are pretty much the same as they were before.
 Our cooktops have indeed changed.
-To adjust to electric coils and induction plates pans also adjusted to keep up.
+To adjust to electric coils and induction plate pans were also adjusted to keep up.

 Many pans nowadays have recessed heating rings on their outer edges to adjust snugly to your electric stove.
 Old cast iron pans have three or four projecting nodes or notches.
 Nodes and crevices enable pans to sit on gas grills or electric heating plates.

 New pans have concave bottoms for heat distribution.
 Some cast-iron pans have numbers at the bottom, which is another hint at recognizing one.
 A skillet with 3, 5, or 7 with S, is an economic pan from Birmingham Stove & Range or Lodge.
-Pans with a 3 or 4-digit code, a three-hole-handle, is a Griswold.
+Pans with a 3 or 4-digit code, and a three-hole handle, is a Griswold.

-As cast iron pieces are manufactured in a one-piece mold the handle is included in the mold for form one piece of cookware.
+As cast iron pieces are manufactured in a one-piece mold the handle is included in the mold to form one piece of cookware.

 So if the handles are screwed on chances are it is not cast iron.
 Or and least, not a good quality piece.